 Quantum physics is the next great frontier in modern science.
-When we look at the Universe on such a tiny scale, the picture is mind-boggling – but if we could begin to truly understand it, we could make huge technological advances and discover profound truths about the nature of reality.
+When we look at the Universe on such a tiny scale, the picture is mind-boggling - but if we could truly begin to understand it, we could make huge technological advances and discover profound truths about the nature of reality.

 Physicists at UEA are exploring fascinating quantum phenomena in the shape of whirlpools and vortices, finding them everywhere from superfluids to beams of light.
 Could they give us clues to the inner workings of the Universe?

 Quantum physicists study the Universe at scales smaller than individual atoms, investigating the interactions between subatomic particles and the strange behaviours that result from their unique properties.

 Generally, the models of ‘classical’ physics just don’t apply at the quantum level – the way tangible objects on our planet behave and move is very different to the way photons, quarks and gluons interact.

 In the world of quantum mechanics, something can be in two different places; the very act of measuring a particle can affect its properties; and the rules of gravity as articulated by Newton and Einstein break down.

 Theoretical physicists at UEA are looking closely at strange phenomena like ‘superfluids’, ‘optical vortices’ and ‘structured light’ to pick apart these quantum mysteries, finding surprising features that could help us explain how the strange behaviour of things as tiny as atoms can give rise to phenomena that bear strong resemblance to similar structures predicted by the classical laws of physics that govern the motion of planets.